Rising U.S. economy could help Democrats stave off election loss

 Shaheen, asked about economic indicators that normally would make a politician smile, said: "One of the things I continue to hear from people is concern about the economy, about jobs, about student loans, about...retirement."
 She added that her campaign will focus on how she has tried to tackle those problems.

-Republicans are expected to maintain their hold in the House of Representatives, and possibly expand it, as midterm elections typically favour the party not in control of the White House.
+Republicans are expected to maintain their hold in the House of Representatives, and possibly expand it, as midterm elections typically favor the party not in control of the White House.

 Republicans have not let the positive data stop them from attacking Democrats' record on the economy.